-Students at Lakeview Elementary will continue to increase their writing skills as measured by the FCAT for all the No Child Left Behind Act subgroups.
+Students at Lakeview Elementary will continue to increase their writing skills as measured by the FCAT.

-Scores indicate that 89 percent of the students in grade 4 scored 3.5 or higher on the 2005 administration of the FCAT Writing Plus Test, an eight percent percentage point increase over the 2004 administration.
-Scores indicate that six percent of the students in grade 4 scored below a 3.0 on the 2005 administration of the FCAT Writing Plus Test, a three percent increase over the 2004 administration.
-Scores indicate that the average combined mean score for students in grade 4 decreased from a 3.7 (2004) to a 3.6 (2005).
-Scores indicate that the average narrative mean score for students in grade 4 decreased from a 4.0 (2004) to A 3.3 (2005).
-Scores indicate that the average that the average expository mean score for students in grade 4 increased from a 3.4 (2004) to a 3.8 (2005).
-The decline emphasizes the need to address this area for all students.
+Scores indicate that 91 percent of the students in grade 4 scored 3.5 or higher on the 2006 administration of the FCAT Writing Plus Test, a two percent percentage point increase over the 2005 administration.
+Scores indicate that nine percent of the students in grade 4 scored below a 3.0 on the 2006 administration of the FCAT Writing Plus Test, a three percent increase over the 2005 administration.
+Scores indicate that the average combined mean score for students in grade 4 increased from a 3.6 (2005) to a 4.2 (2006).
+Scores indicate that the average narrative mean score for students in grade 4 increased from a 3.3 (2005) to a 3.7 (2006).
+Scores indicate that the average expository mean score for students in grade 4 stayed the same.